dwainscheeren/dwains-lovelace-dashboard/docs/information/update.md

 * Step 4: `ui-lovelace.yaml` in the root of your HA setup is no longer required so remove this file.

-* Step 5: **This version is only compatible with Home Assistant version 0.107 or newer, please make sure you update to 0.107.
-Note that version Dwains Theme 1.2.1 or older wont work again in HA 0.107**
+* Step 5: **Update your HA to 0.107!
+This version is only compatible with Home Assistant version 0.107 or newer.**

 * Step 6: Reboot your HA!!
 And clear your browser cache.